 Port Hope was incorporated in 1887, with the railroad coming in 1903.
 A walking tour brochure, with some of the 11 historic sites listed on the National Register of Historic Places, is available for visitors.

-The book “Portrait of a Village: Port Hope, Huron County, Michigan” by Dean Smith is available at the Stafford House Bed and Breakfast for $19.00.
+The history of Port Hope and its people is well documented in “Portrait of a Village: Port Hope, Huron County, Michigan” by local authors Dean Smith and Jim Hunter.
+It is available at the Port Hope Mercantile, The Store and Northern Attic Antiques for $20.00.